EchoSingh/Study-Notes/Cyber Security/Introduction To Cybercrime.md

 ---

-## **2. Classification Based on the Role of the Computer**
+#####  **2. Classification Based on the Role of the Computer**

 Cybercrimes can also be understood based on how the computer is involved in the crime.
-Table 1.6 in the textbook divides cybercrimes into the following:
+Table 1.6 in the divides cybercrimes into the following:

 ### **2.1 Computer as a Target (Narrow Sense)**